OscarWX/South-Africa-debt-sustainability-analysis/README.md

 # South-Africa-debt-sustainability-analysis
-This paper investigates the interaction between debt sustainability and economic growth in South Africa
+This paper investigates the interaction between debt sustainability and economic growth in South Africa, which has been affected by a rising debt-to-GDD ratio and economic hardships caused by the 2008 global financial crisis and the 2020 COVID-19 pandemic.

+With its historical inefficiencies in electricity infrastructure exacerbating the economic challenges, it’s crucial to understand whether South Africa’s growth rate can manage this growing debt burden.
+This paper also addresses the significant impact of the country’s energy infrastructure deficiencies, particularly the power cuts that have led to GDP losses and hampered development.
+I draw attention to the need for strategic government spending in this sector.
+Utilizing a two-step quantitative analysis, this study applies a Debt Sustainability Analysis (DSA) to model the sustainable growth rate and further calculates the potential economic growth from increased government spending on the energy sector.
+This research confirms an existing gap between the sustainable and actual growth rates for South Africa and finds that government spending on the energy sector can help close the gap.